Free cookie consent management tool by TermsFeed

 What’s the difference between open-center and closed-center steering units?

-The difference between open-center and closed-center steering units lies in how hydraulic fluid flows through the system when the steering is not being used, and how the hydraulic circuit is configured.
-These systems are common in hydrostatic steering used in tractors, construction equipment, and other off-road vehicles.
+The difference between open-center and closed-center steering units is mainly about how hydraulic fluid behaves when the steering is not being used, and how the overall hydraulic circuit is configured.

 Flow at rest Constant flow No flow